TerraformProject/AWS_Terraform_Project/Implemented_Modules/Networking/Notes-Networking/Networking-Overview.md

 #### Default DHCP Option set

-Each VPC in a Region uses the same default DHCP option set, which contacins the following network configurations.
+Each VPC in a Region uses the same default DHCP option set, which contains the following network configurations.

 **• Domain Name:** The domain name that a client should use when resolving hostnames via the Domain Name System.
 **• Domain Name Servers:** The DNS sers that your network interfaces will use for domain name resolution.